SumianVoice/TransVoice-Wiki/wiki/pages/getting-started/index.md

 {:toc}
 </details>
 # Getting Started

-Below is a typical plan assuming a typical masculine voice trained to be feminine.
-This isn't always accurate because everyone's different but it can give some direction to start.
-However, before we get into that, let's get some things straight.
+Before we get into a typical plan for voice feminisation, let's get some things straight.
-- [Pitch is not that important!](pitch) It's useful for training, intonation and a few other things, but it's not a gender factor.
+- [Pitch is not that important!](pitch) Well, it's actually _really important_ but not in the way you might think.
+It's very useful for training, intonation and a few other things, but it's not a gender factor _in and of itself_.
 - It's important to be aware at every stage of the possibility of falling into bad habits so keep in mind what can go wrong in each exercise.
 - Sometimes, knowing voice anatomy or reading research papers or watching videos about voice pedagogy is useful for background, but if you're reading or theorising more than you're practising, it's not helping!
 - Drills and exercises are for inducing exploration.
 Exploration is one of the most important parts of voice because most of voice is determined by coordination and habit.